High Energy giving Foods

 There are certain foods that can negatively impact your energy levels.
 It is best to limit or avoid these:

-1. Sugary Foods and Beverages: These are high in simple carbohydrates.
-They can cause rapid spikes in your blood sugar, which is followed by a crash, leading to fatigue.
+1. Sugary Foods and Beverages: These are high in simple carbohydrates and can cause rapid spikes in your blood sugar, which is followed by a crash, leading to fatigue.

 2. Processed Foods: These foods are often high in refined sugars and unhealthy fats.
 They can lead to inflammation and energy depletion.

 3. White Bread and Pastries: These foods are made from refined flour.
-They lack fibre and essential nutrients, leading to quick digestion and subsequent energy drops.
+They lack fibre and essential nutrients, leading to quick digestion and subsequent energy crashes.

 4. Fried Foods: Foods that are high in unhealthy fats can cause sluggishness and digestive discomfort, detracting from your overall energy levels.